ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-select/index.md

 ### List Size

 The `agSelectCellEditor` allows to customise the size of the list popup when opened.
-Edit cells in the two columns note the popup in the editors in the right column is displayed with a specified size.
+Edit cells in the two columns and note the popup in the editors in the right column is displayed with a specified size.

 <grid-example title='Select Editor Max Height and Max Width' name='select-editor-max-height-and-width' type='generated' options='{ "modules": ["clientside"] }'></grid-example>